Hire in Latvia

 An employee with a child under 18 months old is entitled to additional breaks for feeding the child under the following provisions:

-Each break shall be at least 30 minutes and be granted every three hours.
+- Each break must be at least 30 minutes and be granted every three hours.

 An annual paid supplementary leave of three working days is granted to employees with three or more children under the age of 16 years and those who are parents to a disabled child and or a child with special risks.